 TL;DR

-- Google uses mobile-first indexing — your mobile version determines your rankings, not desktop
+- Google uses mobile-first indexing.
+Your mobile version decides your rankings, not desktop.

-- A site that fails mobile usability loses rankings, traffic, and conversions simultaneously
+- A site that fails mobile usability loses rankings, traffic, and conversions at the same time.

-- Use Google's Mobile-Friendly Test to audit your site right now
+- Use Google's Mobile-Friendly Test to audit your site in under a minute.

 Why Mobile-Friendliness Defines Your Rankings in 2026